 Offerings at Licensings and Confirmations

 The Bishop has the right to say whether there shall be an offering at any service conducted.
-The Bishop generally asks that offerings taken at Licensing services are allocated to the Bath & Wells Ordination Fund and that offerings at Confirmation services are allocated to the Zambia Link Fund.
-In order to ensure the Diocese can claim GASDS and Gift Aid on these collections, there are special Gift Aid envelopes and a record sheet which are distributed by Sue Whitehead in the Stewardship team at the Old Deanery.
+In order to ensure the Diocese can claim GASDS and Gift Aid on these collections, there are special Gift Aid envelopes and a record sheet which are distributed by Sue Whitehead in the Christian Giving and Funding team.

 A PCC can agree that collections in church at funeral services and other occasional services can go to charities and causes nominated by the family concerned.
 An officiating minister cannot agree to such requests without the authority of the PCC.

 It is good practice for collections taken at funerals in church to be dealt with through the PCC account.
 The cash should be counted by two people (as for other collections), banked and a cheque drawn payable to the named charity.
 This should be sent without undue delay either directly to the charity or via the funeral directors, together with any envelopes addressed to the charity (unopened).

 The Treasurer should keep a record identifying the service or occasion, the amount collected and the purpose/name of recipient charity.
 You will also need a control record to ensure all monies collected have been passed on.
 The PCC are acting as agent for the charity concerned, so the amounts are not recorded as income in the financial statements nor in the registers, unless the money is given directly to the Church or the PCC makes the decision as to the use to which it should be put.

 Some funeral directors prefer to place a bowl or box for donations in church and to deal with the money given.
 If the PCC decides to allow this practice, they should be mindful that in doing so they have delegated their responsibility to control the collections under the PCC (Powers) Measure 1956..